 For more details and registration information go to: http://www.gb.nrao.edu/sjsworkshop/

-Please join us for an online workshop for museum educators, focused on how 3- to 5-year-old children best learn and explore astronomy, and receive a set of engaging astronomy activities for this age group, to be used in programs at children's museums and science centers.
-The workshop will take place online from March 2 - April 10, 2015.
-Each participant will receive a free toolkit with the prototypes of all of the hands-on activities that we've been developing over the past two years.
+Museum educators, please join us for a free My Sky Tonight workshop to learn about how to bring the excitement of astronomy to pre-K children and their families.
+The workshop will take place online from October 12 - November 20, 2015.
+Each participant will receive a free toolkit hands-on astronomy activities designed for 3- to 5-year-old children and tested at multiple museums.
 The goal of this workshop is to provide educators with the opportunity to learn methods of engaging young children and their families in activities related to astronomy, including some of the stepping stones to astronomy, such as exploring near versus far, and observing changing shadows.

-Participants will gain the following through participation in the professional development:
+Participants will gain the following through participation in the workshop:

 - Strategies we have found to be successful in engaging preschool-age children and their families.

 - Opportunities for rich online forum discussions with 30-35 other museum educators also participating in the workshop.